PatWie/saccade/README.md

 I plan to add CUDA for speed up some functions.

-## Get release as binary

-I have prepared a [pre-compile binary](https://github.com/PatWie/saccade/releases) for Ubuntu16.04.
-Static linking of Qt5.9 quite cumbersome, so until I figured out how to automate them with drone.io they will be published not on a regulary basis.
-You should try to build this from source.

-## Install from Source
+### Get dependencies and compile

-See the [dockerfile](https://github.com/PatWie/saccade/blob/docker/.docker/dynamic/Dockerfile) for all commands.
+See the [dockerfile](https://github.com/PatWie/saccade/blob/docker/.docker/dynamic/Dockerfile) for all installing all dependencies.

 Assuming you are on Ubuntu 16.04 getting all dependencies is done by